 - Providing clinical nursing leadership at the point of care

 - Formulating an individual development plan

-University PartnershipsWellstar Douglas Hospital partners with universities in providing research and practical opportunities for students in nursing programs.
+University PartnershipsWellstar Douglas Medical Center partners with universities in providing research and practical opportunities for students in nursing programs.
 These partnerships allow nursing majors to gain the experience they need, while allowing Wellstar to help mold and attract talented nurses back into the organization.
-Wellstar Douglas Hospital’s university partnerships include Kennesaw State University, West Georgia Technical College.
+Wellstar Douglas Medical Center's university partnerships include Kennesaw State University, West Georgia Technical College.
 Georgia Highlands and University of West Georgia where they serve as a designated education unit.
 One example of a partnership, Wellstar has aligned with Kennesaw State University, creating an endowment that provides nursing scholarships to students.
 Their goal is to increase the number of scholarships awarded each year, attracting more and more students into the nursing program.
-Wellstar Douglas Hospital continues to find innovative ways to leverage that by partnering with quality nursing programs in the region.
+Wellstar Douglas continues to find innovative ways to leverage that by partnering with quality nursing programs in the region.

 Awards and Recognition

-Wellstar Douglas Hospital Awards
+Wellstar Douglas Medical Center Awards

 - 2020 Patient Safety Excellence Award, ranking in the top 10% of hospitals in the nation according to Healthgrades